Deratiseur/DAWAP/Readme.md

 - Sorcelier v2

-There is in this mod:
+Mage and sorcerer kits that will make you revise the way you play.

 Wizards:

-Scourge
+- Scourge

-Enraged
+- Enraged

-Psychotope
+- Psychotope

-Spell stealer
+- Spell stealer

 Sorcerers:

-Eoratian
+- Eoratian

-Anomaly
+- Anomaly

-Magic minuims
+- Magic minuims

-Incantator
+- Incantator

-Spirit of the Mirror
+- Spirit of the Mirror

-Zap
+- Zap

-Sorceler
+- Sorceler